CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 In addition to trees, Instanced 3D Model is useful for exterior features such as fire hydrants, sewer caps, lamps, and traffic lights, and for interior CAD features such as bolts, valves, and electrical outlets.

+An Instanced 3D Model tile is a binary blob in little endian.

-A [Composite](../Composite/README.md) tile can be used to create tiles with different types of instanced models, e.g., trees and traffic lights.
+> **Implementation Note**: A [Composite](../Composite/README.md) tile can be used to create tiles with different types of instanced models, e.g., trees and traffic lights by combing two Instanced 3D Model tiles.

-Instanced 3D Model maps well to the [ANGLE_instanced_arrays](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) extension for efficient rendering with WebGL.
+> **Implementation Note**: Instanced 3D Model maps well to the [ANGLE_instanced_arrays](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) extension for efficient rendering with WebGL.

 ## Layout

-A tile is composed of a header section immediately followed by a body section.
+A tile is composed of a header section immediately followed by a binary body.
 The following figure shows the Instanced 3D Model layout (dashes indicate optional fields):

 ![header layout](figures/header-layout.png)